Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Lazy El Gato and a Fantastic Technique

 The rolling Kimura from the top seems to be a pretty flashy move at first glance, but if you've been following my Kimura system over the past few years, you'll understand that it's really just an extension of one of the fundamental moves: the "el gato."
-If you haven't been following or want to brush up, just go here.
-That said, it remains an incredibly effective technique to use on higher level opponents, both as a guard pass (as previously described) and as a back take (as shown here).
+That said, it remains an incredibly effective technique to use on higher-level opponents, both as a guard pass (as previously described) and as a back take (as shown here).
 We'll go over the basic "lazy el gato" technique, and then do some important troubleshooting for when our opponents figure out what we're up to.

 "Proper" Lazy El Gato

 The Classic Lazy

 An extremely effective way to get your partner to post on the ground when they're savvy is to grab the back of their collar with your right hand while standing above them, and drive their right ear toward the ground.
 This will cause your partner to have to post on the ground (or fall over, setting up an easy knee cut pass).
 Hooking through their arm and then grabbing their right wrist with your right hand (or really just covering it), roll over your right shoulder, just like doing a basic rolling breakfall.
 During the roll, you can catch the Kimura grip and make sure that your left arm passes to the same side of your opponent's head as your right arm, creating a frame.